johnwarden/deliberati/content/post/2023-03-11-review-of-bayesian-inference.md

 What makes Bayesian inference so powerful is that learning one thing can change the probability of another thing, sometimes in non-intuitive ways.

-For example, learning that the Duchess is dead **decreased** the probability that the Duke did it (from 75% to 50%), and **increased** the probability that the Count did it (from 25% to 50%), which you should be able to easily verify.
-This is illustrated in the four charts below
+For example, learning that the Duchess is dead **decreased** the probability that the Duke did it (from 75% to 50%), and **increased** the probability that the Count did it (from 25% to 50%).

+You can see this in the four charts below.
+The first two charts we have already seen: they show the prior and posterior for each *scenario*.

+The second two charts show the same probabilities, but this time showing the *total* for reach *culprit*.
+The Duke is the culprit in two difference scenarios, so the total prior probability for the Duke is the sum of the probability of these two scenarios (50% + 25% = 75%).

+After eliminating the Alive+Dike scenario, the remaining probability mass for the Duke and the Count are the same.

 <img src="/assets/images/distributed-bayesian-reasoning/reallocation-of-probabilities-3.svg"
      alt="Reallocation of Probabilities Example"